 - Increased use of existing community resources

-The Center for Parents and Children works in collaboration with The REACH Institute to facilitate the implementation of the Family Check-Up in the Pittsburgh area.
+The Center for Parents and Children works in collaboration with the University of Oregon to facilitate the implementation of the Family Check-Up in the Pittsburgh and eastern regions of the United States.

 The Family Check-Up: Selected Publications